aromanino/tokenmanager/README.md

 #### <a name="decode"></a>`function decode(token)`
-This function decode the given token and return the information bundled in it.
+This function decode the given token and return the information bundled inside it.
 The token parameter is a token generated with encode(....) function

-You can use this function if need to unpack the information contained in the token like in this example:
+You can use this function if need to unpack the information contained in the token, like in this example:

 ```javascript
  var router = require('express').Router();